Skip to main content

 Hmm.
 After the refinance, this property is cash-flow negative.
 That bigger loan means a bigger mortgage, and the expenses add up.

 This is the tension at the heart of BRRRR: pulling more cash out means a bigger loan, which squeezes (or kills) cash flow.
-You have to balance cash recovery against monthly performance.
+The key is balancing cash recovery against monthly performance.
 A deal that returns 100% of your capital but loses $200/month isn't a win.
 It's a slow drain.

-For this property to cash flow positively after refinance, you'd want a lower refinance amount – maybe $120,000 instead of $138,750.
+For this property to cash flow positively after refinance, a lower refinance amount would help – maybe $120,000 instead of $138,750.
 That means leaving more cash in the deal but owning a property that actually makes money each month.

 When BRRRR Works and When It Doesn't